Ole Miss stuns Stanford, reaches first Sweet 16 in 16 years

 STANFORD, Calif.
-(AP) — Sobbing as she received hugs from friends and administrators, Mississippi coach Yolett McPhee-McCuin tried to grasp the magnitude of her team’s stunning win against top-seeded Stanford when someone reminded her there’s more basketball to be played.
+(AP) — Sobbing as she received hugs from friends, family and administrators, Mississippi coach Yolett McPhee-McCuin tried to grasp the magnitude of her team’s stunning win against top-seeded Stanford when someone reminded her there’s more basketball to be played.

-Her two young daughters danced on the floor.
+Her two young daughters danced for joy on the floor.

 Her proud father provided a shoutout to everybody back home in The Bahamas.